Siakam-led Raptors beat Wolves as win streak hits 15

 Pascal Siakam scored 34 points -- 14 in the fourth quarter -- and the Toronto Raptors extended their franchise-best winning streak to 15 games Monday night with a 137-126 victory over the visiting Minnesota Timberwolves.
 Kyle Lowry added 27 points and 11 assists while OG Anunoby added a career-best 25 points and matched his career best with 12 rebounds for the Raptors, who have won 16 straight home games against the Timberwolves.

 The Timberwolves, who added eight new players in three trades last week, had lost 13 in a row before defeating the Los Angeles Clippers on Saturday.
 The Raptors took a 12-point lead into the fourth quarter, but James Johnson's 3-pointer pulled the Timberwolves within two points with 9:10 remaining.
-But the Raptors pulled out to a 16-point lead on Siakam's 3-pointer with 3:55 to play.
+But the Raptors pulled back out to a 16-point lead, Siakam's 3-pointer with 3:55 to play making it 127-111.

 The Raptors led 40-36 after the first quarter.
-Culver made two free throws with 8:08 to play in the second quarter to tie the score.
-Russell's 3-pointer capped a 7-0 Timberwolves run to give them a seven-point lead with 5:34 left in the half.
+Culver made two free throws with 8:08 to play in the second quarter to tie the score at 51-51.
+Russell's 3-pointer capped a 7-0 Timberwolves run to give them a seven-point lead at 60-53 with 5:34 left in the half.
 The Timberwolves led by as many as eight before settling for a 75-74 lead at halftime.

 Serge Ibaka (flu) did not play for Toronto.